Buying always requires more preparation than renting. But it can be a good choice for some residents.

 You should have some of your own funds available for downpayment and closing, to apply for MOHCD programs.

-Buying a home using MOHCD’s programs is not right for you if:
+Buying using MOHCD’s programs is not right for you if:

 1. You want an investment

 Our programs are meant to help people live in San Francisco.
-The below-market rate units, in particular, have limited resale value.
+The below-market rate units in mixed income buildings, in particular, have limited resale value.

 2. You want to rent out the property